ajm188/website/content/en/docs/17.0/reference/programs/vtctldclient/vtctldclient_Backup.md

 ---
 title: Backup
 series: vtctldclient
+commit: e0eb9d1653064b7720130e7493e738b34fd41a8f
 ---
 ## vtctldclient Backup

+Opening a PR against a release branch to test doc previews.
 Uses the BackupStorage service on the given tablet to create and store a new backup.

 ```
 vtctldclient Backup [--concurrency <concurrency>] [--allow-primary] <tablet_alias>